That dollar metric results from a 69.8% increase from $9.2 billion five years earlier in 2021.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Mongolia has highly positive net exports in the international trade historically for coal and crude petroleum oil.
-In turn, these cashflows indicate Mongolia’s strong competitive advantages under the mineral fuels-related product category.
+Historically, Mongolia has positive net exports in the international trade for ores and concentrates notably those of copper, iron, zinc, molybdenum, precious metals, lead and tungsten.
+In turn, these cashflows indicate Mongolia’s competitive disadvantages under the ores and concentrates-related product categories.

 Products Causing Mongolia’s Worst Trade Deficits